• Skip to primary navigation

 Instructions

-• Mix together flour, salt and baking powder.
-Drizzle in the olive oil and mix with your hands.
+• Drizzle in the olive oil and mix with your hands or a fork until the flour mixture looks crumbly.

-• Form the dough into a ball and wrap in plastic or cover with a towel.
-Let rest for about 20 minutes.
-(This allows to gluten to rest.)
+• Form the dough into a ball, cover with a towel or plastic wrap, and let it rest for 20 minutes.

 Notes